 Policy on Behavior: Please refer to registration packet discipline policy for additional information

 Drop Off/Pick Up Policies: We have scheduled drop off between 8am and 9am.
 If dropping off after 9am, please make sure your child gets to their assigned group wherever it is located at the camp facility.
-Pick up is scheduled between 4pm and 5:15pm.
-If you’d like to pick up your child earlier than 4, please notify their counselor so s/he can be ready at the appropriate time.
-Late pick up incurs a $20 fee for each 15 minute period after 5:15; this fee should be paid directly to the counselor waiting with your child.
-Pick up and drop off occurs at the locations indicated on the maps below at Dolphin.
-Russell Elliott drop off and pick up occurs at the only building in the park.
+Pick up is scheduled between 4pm and 5:00 PM.
+If you’d like to pick up your child earlier than 4:00 PM, please notify their counselor so s/he can be ready at the appropriate time.
+Late pick up incurs a $20 fee for each 15 minute period after 5:00 PM; this fee should be paid directly to the counselor waiting with your child.

 What to wear to camp: Comfortable lightweight clothing with a bathing suit or clothes that can get wet underneath, sunscreen, and closed-toe shoes daily.
 Sunscreen must be applied before arriving to camp (reapplication is scheduled at regular intervals throughout the day).
 All items should be labeled with your child’s name.
 Be sure to submit the sunscreen permission slip with your registration packet so your child is protected from the sun.
 Please be sure the sunscreen has been tested on your child at home several times before using it for camp.
-Campers should arrive to camp with their bathing suits on as there are no dressing rooms.